In Short

 Section 29 | A person must not make false or misleading representations about goods or services. |

-In addition, there are other ways in which the image may constitute misleading and deceptive conduct.
-Suppose a beauty company takes and image of you and claims that you used their treatment for better skin.
-However, you have never been to their business or used their products.
-They are misleading their customers into thinking that they can gain similar results to you.
+Further, section 29 explicitly states that it is misleading to falsely represent that goods or services have sponsorship, approval, or affiliation with an individual or entity.
+Additionally, there are other ways in which the image may amount to misleading and deceptive conduct.
+For instance, if a beauty company uses an image of you and claims that you used their treatment for improved skin.
+If you have never visited their business or used their products, they mislead their customers into believing they can achieve similar results.

-If you find yourself in a similar situation to that of Jessica Buntrock, you may be able to prove copyright infringement, breach of the ACL or both.
+If you find yourself in a similar situation to Jessica Buntrock, you may be able to prove copyright infringement, breach of the ACL, or both.

 Copyright Infringement

-If you create and upload an image, you may be able to claim copyright infringement.
-To establish copyright infringement, you need to show that there is a substantial reproduction of your work.
-A business copying your photograph would likley be sufficient here.
+If you create and upload an image, you may have grounds to claim copyright infringement.
+To establish copyright infringement, you need to demonstrate that there is a substantial reproduction of your work.
+A business reproducing your photograph would likely suffice in this case.

 Breach of the ACL